Ezetowers/logging-pipeline/README.md

 # logging-pipeline

 Repository for the 1st project of "Sistemas Distribuidos I".
-It features a distributed logging pipeline that can be used by a REST API.
+It features a distributed logging pipeline that can be used by a "REST" API (see bellow).

 ## Installation

 Just download the repo and you are good to go!
 Docker and docker-compose required.

+### Configuration

+The number of workers and queued connections for each app can be modified in the config.env file.

 ## Usage